checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/navigation.md

 **2a.
 DOM event based**

 These two options are directly related to the events your browser emits when it has reached a certain loading stage.
-These events are not specific to Puppeteer and are used in almost all browsers.

 - `load`: This is the default and very strict: your whole page including all dependent resources, i.e. images, scripts, css etc.
 - `domcontentloaded`: less strict: when your HTML has loaded.